Police arrest man accused of stabbing sergeant inside Southborough police station

 While Deluca was taking an inventory of the man’s belongings, he was stabbed with a folding knife, the DA’s office said.
 The knife reportedly penetrated the sergeant’s protective vest, which likely prevented more serious injury.

-The alleged attacker, whose name has not been released, fled the building but was taken into custody a short time later, the DA’s office said.
+The alleged attacker fled the building but was taken into custody a short time later, the DA’s office said.
+Stuart Angus, 35, of Southborough was charged with assault and battery with a dangerous weapon.

 Deluca was taken to UMass Memorial Hospital in Worcester, where he was treated and released early Tuesday morning.